 8. You’ll find out about tools you didn’t even know existed

-Beyond just the Markup Tools and Stamps, Bluebeam Revu features an immense selection of different tools that can be used for tracking changes in revisions, editing aspects of your PDF, performing estimations, and so on.
-With a program so fully loaded with different tools and functions, it would be difficult to navigate to all of these, or even know about them, without some guidance.
-In both my Bluebeam Revu Essentials and Bluebeam Revu Advanced training courses, we will go over a wide variety of these tools and how to use them.
-This will allow you to know exactly what tools are available for you and where to locate them when using Bluebeam Revu within your own work.
+Beyond the Markup Tools and Stamps, Bluebeam Revu features a large selection of tools that you can use for tracking changes in revisions, editing aspects of your PDF, performing estimations, and so on.
+With the program so loaded with different tools and functions it can be difficult to know how to use them without some guidance.
+In both my Bluebeam Revu Essentials and Bluebeam Revu Advanced training courses, we will cover a wide variety of tools and how to use them.
+After the course, you will know exactly what tools are available and where to locate them when using Bluebeam Revu.